isomerpages/moe-woodlandspri/_curriculum/Character & Citizenship Education.md

 and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 <p>9.
 Parents who wish to opt their children out of the&nbsp;<strong>Growing Years (GY) programme</strong>&nbsp;need
-to complete an opt-out form.&nbsp;This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/optoutform2024.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>. <strong>The completed opt-out form is to be submitted by&nbsp;10 February 2024</strong>.</p>
+to complete an opt-out form.&nbsp;This form will be communicated &nbsp;to parents at the start of the year and is also downloadable <a href="https://form.gov.sg/67908037a3dde37902820a09" rel="noopener noreferrer nofollow" target="_blank">here</a> (For
+P5) or <a href="https://form.gov.sg/65a3dcc6e008a8001153fc28" rel="noopener noreferrer nofollow" target="_blank">here</a> (For
+P6).
+The completed opt-out form is to be submitted by 12/02/2025.</p>
 <p>10.
 Parents can contact the school at&nbsp;<strong>6269 7410</strong>&nbsp;for
 discussion or to seek clarification about the school’s sexuality education programme.</p>